CGCookie/retopoflow/docs/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.2.8&rarr;3.2.9

+- Fixed bug where scaling of target and viewport changes with save/undo
+- Fixed rare bug in PolyPen

 ### RetopoFlow 3.2.7&rarr;3.2.8

 - Fixed bug where checkedness of alert checkboxes is not saved